gitrsi/cyberops.zone/learning/Machine Learning with Python/notes.md

         derivative f a cost function
         change parameter values to find minimum of the cost Error ball plot
+        Learning rate: size of the steps towards the optimal weights

     Training algorithm
         initialize the parameters randomly